 Features that were select to embody the geometric complementation, sterics, and coordination sphere codes are: size of metal cation, charge of metal cation, preferred metal coordination geometry, expected coordination number, volume of bulky substituent in the coordination sphere, the partial charge of the coordinating nitrogen, bond distances between amines, rigidity of amines, number of rotatable bonds between amines, and the angle between amines.

-Features that do not fit the outlined molecular codes are: the size of the ring attached to the carbonyl group, the partial charges of the carbonyl oxygen and carbon, the simulated IR spectra, HOMO-LUMO gaps, and if the amines are bonded to aromatic or aliphatic groups.
-These were selected to provide insight to imine reactivity.
+Features that do not fit the outlined molecular codes but where deemed as valuable as providing insight into the imine formation reactivity are: the size of the ring attached to the carbonyl group, the partial charges of the carbonyl oxygen and carbon, the simulated IR spectra, HOMO-LUMO gaps, and if the amines are bonded to aromatic or aliphatic groups.

 Other information shown in Figure 4 are either ML interpretable molecular representations, descriptors, or additional information of the reagent.